Kaisika Ekadashi 2025: Date, Rituals, and South Indian Temple Traditions That Inspire Devotion

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-It holds special prominence at Tirumala Tirupati Venkateshwara Swamy Temple (TTD), Srirangam Ranganathar Temple, and other Vaishnavite temples across South India.
+The post highlights Tirumala Tirupati Venkateshwara Swamy Temple (TTD), Srirangam Ranganathar Temple, and other Vaishnavite temples across South India.
+These temples mark the day with special puja sequences, hymn recitations, and congregational darshan.